The Future Of Ebooks Will Be Change And More Change

 Along came subscription services

-Then, another significant change hit books—subscription services.
+Then, another significant change—subscription services.

 Netflix, Amazon, Microsoft, and a host of other producers changed tack, with the one holdout being Apple iTunes.